creatint/flutter_simple_log/README.md

 # simple_log

-A simple way to upload logs to [avenge.cn](https://avenge.cn).
+A simple way to upload logs to remote server, support all platforms, dart-native, dart-js, flutter-android, flutter-ios, flutter-web, flutter-windows, flutter-linux, flutter-mac.

-[avenge.cn](https://avenge.cn) is a log management platform, welcome to try.
+Logs will be uploaded to [avenge.cn](https://avenge.cn), which is a simple  Log-Management-System, welcome to try ^_^

 [中文](README_zh-CN.md)